1. General description

 5. Considering the European Green Deal

 When planning the course please consider the possibility of reducing the carbon footprint.
-Actions to be considered include planning distant teaching to reduce travel, preferential choice of train transportation and minimizing printing of paper material.
+Actions to be considered include planning distant teaching to reduce travel, preferential choice of train transportation and minimising printing of paper material.

 A suggested course feedback form.